Bring the best of Montréal home with you!

 Tad-dah!

-Tah-dah! is a must-visit boutique for handmade Québec products, located right next to the Jean-Talon market.
-You'll find jewellery, candles and room mists, bath and beauty products, and much more.
+Tah-dah! is a must-visit boutique for handmade Québec products, located right next to the iconic Jean-Talon MarketShelves stocked with unique jewellery pieces, candles and room mists, bath and beauty products, and Montréal street scene tote bags, there’s something here for you and those waiting back at home.

 Boutique of Pointe-à-Callière, Montréal Museum of Archaeology and History